- You can ride western in a snaffle or curb bit, depending on what your horse goes best in.

 Make Cinching a Cinch!

-Now it’s time to cinch up your horse.
+When you tack up your horse in western tack, be sure to have the correct cinch.
 Do you have the correct size?
 A cinch that is too long or too short can irritate your horse and cause your saddle to slip.
 Have a friend help measure your horse.

 Set the saddle on your horse.
 Use a cloth measuring tape (the kind you use in sewing) and measure from one rigging ring to the other.
 These metal rings are where the cinch attaches on each side of the saddle.
 Since you’ll be passing the tape underneath your horse’s belly, move slowly and pat your horse so he isn’t scared.
 What did you measure?
 Subtract 16 inches and the result is the size of cinch you’ll need.
 If you’re in between whole numbers, round up.